rykerwilliams/clevelandrocs.net/_posts/2025-10-27-Thrash-Bash-4.md

 ## My Tournament Report

+I built a mono blue deck for this year.
+I played red for Thrash Bash 1, then mono black and last year mono green.
+Next year will be White.
+I don't know much about Swedish but I figured counterspell could be ok without strip mines floating around.
+Too bad I forgot that I already had Mana Drain in the list when I added Mana Drain to the list.

+{% include figure.liquid loading="eager" path="assets/img/thrash4/swedish.jpg" class="img-fluid rounded z-depth-1" zoomable=true %}

 Round 1 vs LoTP Shane 0-2
 Game 1 I played a tangle kelp on his Serra but it wasn’t enough.
 He used balance to kill my one creature and discard 3 of his own cards but had library so he was ok.
 Game 2 sided in my power and cast control magic on his Serra but got beat by erhnamgeddon.
 Did not see that coming at all.
 GGs Shane, a really cool guy.